pektezol/lphub/RULES.md

 ## Important Note

-- The moderation team has the authority to remove any record they believe to be illegitimate, and/or ban any player they believe to have broken the rules.
+- The moderation team has the authority to remove any record they believe to be illegitimate, and/or issue a warning/ban to any player they believe to have broken the rules.
-- If you 'accidentally' submit an illegitimate run, the moderation team will attempt to contact you, and you may receive a warning.
-However, ignoring their attempts to contact you, deliberately cheating, and/or receiving too many warnings may result in a ban.
 - Use common sense.
-You must be really pathetic if you intentionally cheat on least portals of all things.

 ## Last Updated
-2024-10-19
+2024-10-31